tonybutzer/gviz/README.md

 - evaluate superset as a tool for visualizations and contrast that to python with panel

 ## Panel vs. Superset Tradeoffs
-- panel alows complet customization
+- panel allows complete customization
 - superset has a huge open source foundation.
 - superset is used and recommended by IARPA teams
-- penel leverages EROS work to date
+- panel leverages EROS work to date

 ## Introduction
 This repo is part of a set of python code and/or tools for visualizing test and evaluation or quality assurance work done by the USGS.
 We will start with relative geometric outputs (GAASPY) and use that as a model for other visualizations.